Hangor-class submarine: Purchase

-In April 2015, during a briefing to the National Assembly Standing Committee on Defence, PN representatives disclosed that the Pakistani government, then headed by prime minister Nawaz Sharif, had approved the purchase of eight attack submarines from China, at an estimated cost of USD $4-5 billion.
+In April 2015, during a briefing to the National Assembly Standing Committee on Defence, PN representatives disclosed that the Pakistani government, then headed by prime minister Nawaz Sharif, had approved the purchase of eight attack submarines from China, at an estimated cost of US$4–5 billion.
 Although no details regarding the approved submarines were disclosed, officials disclosed that Pakistan had been looking at an export design of the Yuan-class, denoted as the S20.
 In October of the same year, Pakistan's minister of defense production Rana Tanveer Hussain announced that the deal for the eight submarines had been finalized, dislosing that four of the vessels would be built in China and Pakistan, respectively.

 One year later, in April 2016, the PN publicly disclosed that the Karachi Shipyard & Engineering Works (KSEW) had been selected as the Pakistani shipyard tasked with the production of the four submarines.
 Six months later, in October 2016, the director of the CSIC confirmed the sale of the submarines to Pakistan during an interview with the Chinese state-run People's Daily Online media outlet.
-The total cost of the deal, which had then been estimated at a total USD $4-5 billion, interpreted an approximate cost of $500 million per submarine, although other sources have argued that the actual price could be lower, at $250-325 million per submarine.
+The total cost of the deal, which had then been estimated at a total US$4–5 billion, interpreted an approximate cost of $500 million per submarine, although other sources have argued that the actual price could be lower, at $250–325 million per submarine.

 Design

 S26 design

-Although no information regarding the design characteristics of the class were ever revealed, it is thought that the submarine's design is likely based on the S26, an export-centric design developed by the CSOC that draws on the Type 039A/041 submarine.
+Although no information regarding the design characteristics of the class were ever revealed, it is thought that the submarine's design is likely based on the S26, an export-centric design developed by the CSOC that draws on the Type 039A submarine.
 The S26 in turn is thought to be an AIP-equipped variant of the S20 diesel-electric submarine design unveiled by the China Shipbuilding Trading Corporation (CSSC) in 2013.
 In addition to the PN, the Royal Thai Navy (RTN) also ordered three examples of the S26 (locally designated as the S26T) in 2017.

-According to CSIC, the S26 is a double-hulled design powered by AIP, with a estimated length and beam width of 77.7 m and 8.6 m respectively, with an approximate displacement of about 2550 t.
+According to CSIC, the S26 is a double-hulled design powered by AIP, with an estimated length and beam width of 77.7 m and 8.6 m respectively, with an approximate displacement of about 2550 t.
 The design's teardrop-shaped hull can accommodate a crew complement of 38, plus 8 additional special forces personnel.
-The entire hull is built from continuously-cast 921A and 980 steel (with yield strengths of 590-745 MPa and 785 MPa), while the hull-sections are assembled using modular construction methodology.
+The entire hull is built from continuously cast 921A and 980 steel (with yield strengths of 590–745 MPa and 785 MPa), while the hull-sections are assembled using modular construction methodology.
 Altogether, the S-26 is divided into six compartments: the first being the weapons and fore battery compartment, followed by the command compartment, the living quarters and aft battery compartment, the diesel-engine and generator compartment, the AIP compartment, and the shaft machinery and driving motor compartment.